-Editor’s note: this is a place holder.
+Editor’s note (2015-02): this is a place holder.
 The case as well as the need for a grouping semantics for it has to be investigated.
 If grouping is applicable it is expected that it will make use of de-aggregation, similar to 11.1.

 The DTLS encapsulation of SCTP traffic supports multiplexing multiple SCTP associations over a single DTLS connection" (see clause 6.1/[draft-ietf-tsvwg-sctp-dtls-encaps]).
 The SCTP port element is used for multiplexing and demultiplexing the SCTP associations.

-11.3 L4_aggregation
+Below Figure y1 illustrates an example use case with two SCTP associations (SA1 and SA2) multiplexed on a single DTLS connection (CDTLS):

+Figure y1 – Connection model for multiple SCTP associations over the same DTLS connection

+11.3 Separation of DTLS connection and underlying multiple L4 connectivity

-Editor’s note: this is a place holder to investigate potential use of media grouping for dynamic L4 replacement.
+Editor’s note (2015-02): this is a place holder to investigate potential use of media grouping for dynamic L4 replacement.
 The question is if it would be benefitial to use separate SEPs for DTLS and UDP/TCP protocol layers.The motivation would be avoid impacts in the DTLS layer in case of L4 protocol changes.

+Editor’s note (2015-06): additional information (due to AVD-4730, http://wftp3.itu.int/av-arch/avc-site/2013-2016/1506_Che/AVD-4730.zip) – Figure x1 indicates the existing connection model from perspective of current RFC related to ICE and DTLS:

+Figure x1 – Connection model for legacy SCTP-over-DTLS in context of ICE-based L4 NAT traversal support

+Figure x2 illustrates an extended connection by an interim level of virtualization between DTLS and layer L4:

+Figure x2 – Connection model for legacy SCTP-over-DTLS in context of ICE-based L4 NAT traversal support

+Hence, there's always a 1:N relationship between DTLS and L4, with or without additional virtualization.
+A separation in individual H.248 stream endpoints looks beneficial in both cases, in order to hide the L4 dynamics and modification from DTLS.
+It has to be reminded that the DTLS connection endpoint configuration, as part of a dedicated H.248 stream endpoint, is static over the lifetime of a DTLS connection.
+Any L4 changes should not affect the DTLS connection.

 [End Proposed Correction]